27-Year-Old Pitcher – Boston Red Sox

 Craig Kimbrel Contract Information:

 Agreed to a four-year, $42 million extension with the Braves in February of 2014.

-Kimbrel struck out two batters and allowed one hit in a scoreless ninth inning to pick up his 38th save in a 3-0 win over Arizona on Saturday.
+Kimbrel struck out two batters during a perfect ninth inning to pick up the save in Monday night's 1-0 win over Atlanta.

 To instantly reveal our fantasy analysis of every player – including Craig Kimbrel – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Craig Kimbrel|